trufflehq/truffle-packages/discord-bot-demo/backend/README.md

 - Deploy the Supabase Edge Function `supabase functions deploy truffle-discord-bot-demo --no-verify-jwt`
   - **Note: Make sure you deploy the function with the `--no-verify-jwt` flag so the function can receive requests from Discord API webhooks** (we perform our own [validation](./supabase/functions/truffle-discord-bot-demo/index.ts#L24))
+- Create a [new Discord application](https://discord.com/developers/applications).
+Use the name and avatar of your choice.
 - If you're using the Supabase Edge Function template, you will need to setup a couple of environment variables for your function.
 To setup the environment variables you can add them to `backend/supabase/.env` and sync them with your remote Supabase project w/ `supabase secrets set --env-file ./supabase/.env` **after you've deployed the function, otherwise they'll be overwritten.**